-Digimarc places a graphic file on top of an asset or asset preview to alter its appearance and signal that it’s not approved for use.
-Digimarc also embeds an invisible ID, or watermark, in the asset that allows you to find and track unauthorized online use.
+An integration between a DAM system and Digimarc places a graphic file on top of an asset or asset preview to alter its appearance and signal that it’s not approved for use.
+Digimarc also embeds an invisible ID, or watermark, in the asset that makes it possible to find and track unauthorized online use.
 The watermark stays with the file as it’s manipulated, copied, or transformed from one format to another.

-Digimarc technology can also streamline product workflows in our omnichannel world.
-A barcode ID can be applied to individual items and packaging and then scanned for authentication, accelerating products through the supply chain.
+Digimarc technology can also streamline product workflows.
+A barcode ID can be applied to individual items and packaging, and scanned for authentication — accelerating products through the supply chain.

-FADEL Rights Cloud software tracks licensing and distribution rights for music, images, videos, and apps on specific devices.
-It monitors all the rights related to a specific piece of content and can shut down a campaign that reaches its distribution or royalty limit based on where and how that content has been used.
+An integration between a DAM solution and FADEL Rights Cloud software tracks licensing and distribution rights for music, images, videos, and apps on specific devices.
+It monitors all of the rights related to a specific piece of content and can shut down a campaign that reaches its distribution or royalty limit, based on where and how that content has been used.